Back to School in the Age of COVID-19

 The study separated the vehicles into four groups based on the overall demand for attention each vehicle required of its driver.
 These four demand groups were Low, Moderate, High, and Very High.
 In the end, none of the 30 vehicles were considered to have an infotainment system that had low demand.
 Out of the remaining three groups, seven required a moderate demand of their drivers, 11 required high demand, and 12 required a very high demand.

-The study tracked four activities that diverted driver attention:
+The study tracked four activities that diverted driver attention leading to more accidents:

 • Listening to the Radio